deeedob/thesis/content/21_foundation_clap.md

    to execute quickly.
-2. The de-initialization function `void deinit(void)` is invoked when the DSO is unloaded, which typically occurs after the final plugin instance is closed.
+2. The de-initialization function `void deinit(void)` is invoked when the DSO is unloaded, which typically occurs after the final plugin instance is unloaded by the host.
-3. The `const void* get_factory(const char*)` serves as the "constructor" for the plugin, tasked with creating new plugin instances.
+3. The `const void* get_factory(const char*)` is tasked with creating new plugin instances.
 A notable aspect of CLAP plugins is their containerized nature, allowing a single DSO to encapsulate multiple distinct plugins.

 ```cpp
 typedef struct clap_plugin_factory {